AmpersandTarski/TheToolsWeUse/functionality-of-rap3/student.md

 ![](/assets/CompilationOK.png)

 Everytime compilation is succesful, a new version of your script will be made.
 You will see the most recent version.
 Now you can ask for the artifacts, by checking an appropriate checkbox.
+This will take some time, and a link will appear at the right of the checkbox.
+If you follow that link, the result will be shown.